lcharbon/vention-front-end-test/README.md

 ## Notable Features
-- To the pixel reproduction of provided design.
+- Near to the pixel reproduction of provided design.
 - Cart persisted with cookies.
 - Products resources routes limited to create and index.